Pragnya130/RTL/README.md

 ## Contact Me 📬
-Have questions or feedback or do you find and mistake here?
+Have questions or feedback or do you find any mistake here?
 I love to hear from you!
-Reach out at [...💬](mailto:nidhinchandran470@gmail.com).
+Reach out at [...💬](mailto:pragnyayechhi@gmail.com).

 ---